Structural Concepts in Organic Chemistry

 The data from structural experiments is analyzed using a variety of techniques, including:

-- Peak interpretation: Peaks in NMR and IR spectra are used to identify functional groups and determine molecular structure.
+- Peak interpretation: Peaks in NMR and IR spectra are analyzed to identify functional groups, determine connectivity, and deduce the molecular structure.

-- Mass spectrometry interpretation: Mass spectra are used to identify molecular fragments and determine molecular weight.
+- Mass spectrometry interpretation: Mass spectra are analyzed to identify molecular fragments, determine the molecular weight, and deduce structural information.

-- X-ray crystallography interpretation: X-ray crystallography data is used to create three-dimensional models of molecules.
+- X-ray crystallography interpretation: X-ray crystallography data is used to create three-dimensional models of molecules, revealing precise atomic positions and bond lengths.

 Applications